Finite-size corrections to Fermi's golden rule: I. Decay rates: Introduction: wave zone vs particle zone

-Previous studies of decay processes at finite-time intervals in the particle zone using an interaction Hamiltonian of the damping factor $e^{-\epsilon |t|}$ \cite{Winter,G-W, Ekstein-Siegert, Gaemers-Visser} showed that time dependences of decay law of unstable particles are modified from simple exponential behaviors due to higher-order effects.
-These analysis and others of computing the decay rates are applicable to kinematical regions where the wave functions of the parent and daughters do not overlap.
-As was pointed out in Ref.\,\cite{G-W} correctly, the standard method can not be applied in kinematical regions where they overlap.
-The states have the wave natures, and the decay rate and other physical quantities in this region have been thought neither meaningful nor computable since then.
-This is the region, in fact, where the probability to detect the decay product has a large finite-size correction.
-It is a main subject of the present work to develop a theory of S-matrix that satisfies the boundary conditions of the measuring processes and to find formulas of the physical quantities in this region.
-One of our results for decay rate $\Gamma(\text T)$ at the large distance $\text{L}=c\text T,(\text T <\tau)$ is
+Previous studies of decay processes at finite-time intervals in the particle zone using an interaction Hamiltonian of Damping factor $e^{-\epsilon|t|}$ \cite{7,8,9,10} showed that the time dependences of the decay law of unstable particles are modified from simple exponential behaviors due to higher-order effects.
+These analyses and others of computing the decay rates are applicable to kinematical regions where the wave functions of the parent and daughters do not overlap.
+As was correctly pointed out in Ref. \cite{8}, the standard method cannot be applied in kinematical regions where they overlap.
+The states have wave natures, and the decay rate and other physical quantities in this region have been thought neither meaningful nor computable since then.
+This is the region, in fact, where the probability of detecting the decay product has a large finite-size correction.
+One of the main subjects of the present work is to develop an $S$-matrix theory that satisfies the boundary conditions of the measuring processes and to find formulas for the physical quantities in this region.
+One of our results for decay rate $\Gamma(T)$ at the large distance $L=cT$, $(T<\tau)$ is

-where $\Gamma_0$ is the asymptotic value, $\tau$, $\sigma$, $E$, $m$, $m_{daughter}$, and $m_{parent}$ are the mean-life time, wave packet size, energy, and mass of the detected particle, and the mass of daughter and parent, respectively. $N$ is a numerical constant and $F$ is the form factor.
-The second term in the right-hand side of Eq.\,$(\ref{final-result1})$ is inversely proportional to $\text T$ and vanishes at $\text T \rightarrow \infty$.
+where $\Gamma_0$ is the asymptotic value, $\tau$, $\sigma$, $E$, $m$, $m_\text{daughter}$, and $m_\text{parent}$ are the mean life-time, wave packet size, energy, and mass of detected particle, and the mass of daughter and parent, respectively, $N$ is a numerical constant and $F$ is the form factor.
+The second term on the right-hand side of Eq. \eqref{eq1} is inversely proportional to $T$ and vanishes at $T\to \infty$.
 So this is the finite-size correction.
-From its form, the correction becomes significant in small $m$, large $\sigma$ and $E$, and become macroscopic in their sizes for light particles such as photon or neutrino.
+From its form, the correction becomes significant at small $m$, large $\sigma$, and $E$, and appears in macroscopic $T$ for light particles such as photons or neutrinos.
 This shows